Step 1. Get your wallet ready

 - Send some cryptocurrency to your wallet.

-- You can also watch the video below:
+You can also watch our video on how to pay a BitPay invoice below:

 There are three ways to pay a BitPay invoice:

 Option A. Scan the QR Code

 Scan the QR code to open the payment in your mobile wallet.
 Your wallet will lock in with the correct cryptocurrency address and sending amount.
 Then, make the payment.

 Copy the payment URL beginning with the following from the invoice:

 - bitcoincash:?r=https:// for Bitcoin Cash.

 - Note: The Ethereum payment URL format will only display when scanning the QR code to facilitate easier pasting into dApp browsers.